The Journey From Design Thinking to Creative Confidence

 Less than a year after his epiphany, Doug’s increased creative confidence catapulted him into a new role as a thought leader at GE.
 Would it be an exaggeration to say that, in the process, Doug also helped change the world a bit?
 Ask one of those young patients or their parents.
 They already have the answer.

 A creative mindset can be a powerful force for looking beyond the status quo.
-People who use the creative techniques we outline are better able to apply their imagination to painting a picture of the future.
-They believe they have the ability to improve on existing ideas and positively impact the world around them, whether at work or in their personal lives.
+Using the methods and mindsets of design thinking—like collaboration, empathy, curiosity, and ideation—helps us believe in our ability to create a better version of the future, whether at work or in our personal lives.
 Without that belief, Doug wouldn’t have been able to take the first step toward his goal.
 Creative confidence is an inherently optimistic way of looking at what’s possible.

-Doug’s story illustrates the way human-centered design can lead to breakthrough innovations.
+Doug’s story illustrates how human-centered design can lead to breakthrough innovations and help us better serve the people we are creating for.
 New opportunities for innovation open up when you start the creative problem-solving process with empathy toward your target audience—whether it’s kids or colleagues, clients or consumers.
-While competitors focused on the never-ending battle surrounding technical specifications (like scanning speed, resolution, etc.), Doug found a whole new way to improve the lives of patients and their families.
-In our experience, approaching challenges from a human perspective can yield some of the richest opportunities for change.
+While competitors focused on the never-ending battle surrounding technical specifications (like scanning speed, resolution, etc...), Doug found a whole new way to improve the lives of patients and their families.
+In our experience, approaching challenges from a human perspective can yield some of the richest and most rewarding opportunities for change.